VladDBA/PSBlitz/README.md

 [*Back to top*](#header1)

 ## Output files
-The output directory will be created by default in the PSBlitz directory where the PSBlitz.ps1 script lives.
+The output directory will be created by default in the PSBlitz directory where the PSBlitz.ps1 script lives.<br>
 If you want to script to write the output directory to another path, use the `-OutputDir` parameter followed by the desired path (the path has to be valid otherwise PSBlitz will use the default output path).

 Output directory name `[HostName]_[Instance]_[TimeStamp]` for an instance-wide check, or `[HostName]_[Instance]_[TimeStamp]_[Database]` for a database-specific check.